-Setting up a home blacksmith shop is not that difficult.
+Setting up a blacksmith shop for home use is not that difficult.
 You can get everything you need for about $300-500 if you buy used equipment and make what you can yourself.
 The main tools you’ll need to get started are a forge, an anvil, a vice, hammers, and tongs.
 One of the great things about blacksmithing is that you can make many of the tools yourself, as you go.

 The forge is what you’ll use to heat the metal that you’re working.
 It consists of a firepot, to hold the fire, a work surface, and a blower.
 The firepot should be about 4-5 inches deep, and can be made from an old brake drum.
 The forge I use is made of brick and firebrick and is more substantial, but I’ve also seen forges on old farms made from concrete poured into a tractor tire, with a depression for the firepot.
 You can find blowers in antique stores or salvage them from air conditioning units, clothes dryers, or other used appliances.
 My dad’s first forge was basically a brake drum with legs.
 The blower was an old hair dryer!